RatJuggler/my-production-docker-build/README.md

 # my-production-docker-build

-This is still a work in progress and is my attempt at a unified build/deployment process for the various projects I'm running on a
-Docker Swarm on my Raspberry Pi farm.
+This is still a work in progress and is my attempt at a unified build/deployment process to get various projects running in a Docker Swarm on my Raspberry Pi farm.

 The projects include: